SoftBank's Son to prioritize unicorn hunting as firm shifts focus

 Bolivian-born billionaire Claure was appointed SoftBank’s chief operating officer in May, tasked with driving cooperation between the group’s portfolio companies.
 Former Goldman Sachs executive Sago became chief strategy officer on Wednesday and will focus on group investment.
 Misra runs the Vision Fund.

 Son also bemoaned the so-called conglomerate discount weighing on SoftBank’s shares.
-He said when the market value of stakes the firm holds in companies such as Alibaba Group Holding Ltd (BABA.N) and ARM Holdings are taken into account, SoftBank’s shares should be trading above 14,000 yen, rather than around 8,000 yen currently.
+He said when the market value of stakes the firm holds in companies such as Alibaba Group Holding Ltd and ARM Holdings are taken into account, SoftBank’s shares should be trading above 14,000 yen, rather than around 8,000 yen currently.

 The perceived undervaluation has led the businessman to consider a management buyout in the past, Son said.
 The planned listing of SoftBank’s domestic telecoms unit should help clarify the value of the group’s component parts, he said.